MGTheTrain/aws-s3-sample/README.md

 ### Precondition

-Either AWS can be utilized for deploying AWS S3 buckets or a localstack docker container (**NOTE**: experiments on Windows 10 OS with Virtual Box enabled docker and a running localstack container has failed) can be utilized.
+Either AWS can be utilized for deploying AWS S3 buckets or a localstack docker container can be utilized.
 Therefore:

 ```bash
 cd devops/docker-compose
 sudo docker compose up -d --build
 ```

+**NOTE**: experiments on Windows 10 OS with Virtual Box enabled docker and a running localstack container has failed

 ### Build and run compiled source code